yogendrasingh-repo/learning/README.md

 This project demonstrates the implementation of a Spring Cloud Config Server to manage the external configuration for distributed systems.

-Check out the project https://github.com/yogendrasingh-repo/microservice-one.git
+Please use service https://github.com/yogendrasingh-repo/microservice-one.git  as a config client

 ## Features